opulencephp/docs/console.md

 Jim    - Gaffigan
 ```

-The format method accepts options to add the padding before each string, change the padding character, or change the end-of-line character.
+The `format()` method accepts options to add the padding before each string, change the padding character, and change the end-of-line character.

 ## Prompts
 Prompts are great for asking users for input beyond what is accepted by arguments.
 For example, you might want to confirm with a user before doing an administrative task, or you might ask her to select from a list of possible choices.
 Prompts accept `RDev\Console\Prompts\Question\IQuestion` objects.